ViperX7/SubstitutionDecoders/README.md

 ## Caesar Cipher
     * Normal Encoding Decoding for Alphabets
-    * Extended Encoding Decoding using full spectrun of ASCII characterset
+    * Extended Encoding Decoding using 96 characterset from ascii from ! to ~
+      of ASCII characterset that enables it to even decode rot47 chiper
     * Shows All Possible Combinations
     * Ability to decode the cypher text and show best guess without any key or password
     * Ability to annalyse any english like writen language and try to decode string in that language from an example paragraph great for hinglish styled languages

 ## Vigenere Cipher
     * Normal Encoding Decoding with the help of the key